 - Squinting, frequent blinking or rubbing the eyes,

-- Complaints of headaches and blurred or double vision
+- Complaints of headaches, blurred or ‘fuzzy’ vision

 Time to add an eye test to your child’s health checks

 There is an ever-increasing body of factors that myopia develops due to the interaction of both genetics and environmental factors.
 This gives us all the opportunity to intervene in the onset and progression of myopia with simple measures such as increased outdoor sunlight exposure and reduction of unnecessary near work.
 This, coupled with regular eye examinations, will help to manage myopia and reduce significant eye health issues in future years.

 Is an eye test on your child’s back to school checklist?
 If not, it’s time to add it.